Prosumma/CoreDataQueryInterface/README.md

 let employees = moc.from(Employee).filter("salary > 80000").all()
 // value() executes the query and returns the first value in the first row. let highestPaidEmployeeName = moc.from(Employee).order(descending: "salary").select("name").limit(1).value()! as!
+NSNumber
-NSNumber let highestSalary = moc.from(Employee).max("salary").value()! as!
+// The usual aggregates are built in.
+Other functions can be called with the `function` method. let highestSalary = moc.from(Employee).max("salary").value()! as!
 NSNumber
 // count() executes the query and returns the number of rows. let numberOfSmiths = moc.from(Employee).filter("lastName = %@", "Smith").count()